codio-templates/hello-turtle-c-/.guides/content/Comments-a6d9.md

 //You can also do a multi-line comment
 //like this!

-cout << "Notice how the comments above are lightly faded." cout << "Most IDEs automatically lighten the comments." cout << "This is a common feature known as syntax highlighting."
+cout << "Notice how the comments above are lightly faded.";
+cout << "Most IDEs automatically lighten the comments.";
+cout << "This is a common feature known as syntax highlighting.";
 ```

 {Try it}(sh .guides/bg.sh g++ code/fundamentals/comments.cpp -o code/fundamentals/comments ./code/fundamentals/comments 3)